motebaya/bilibili-dl/README.md

 ## Issue

-- Not all stream audio or video from webpage always work, sometime you'il see unavailabe response. e.g:
+- not all stream audio or video from webpage always work, sometime you'il see unavailabe response. e.g:

 ```<HTML><HEAD><TITLE>Error</TITLE></HEAD><BODY>
 An error occurred while processing your request.<p>